 • singers Robert Childs, 11-year-old Chloe Kendall, Joseph Jackman, and veteran performer Gordon Kendall; song-maker Robert Langdon; accordion tunes by Wilfred Childs

 • modern arrangements of 3 songs by Pamela Morgan, Jim Payne, and Glen Collins

 • 60-page accompanying booklet rich with local historical information, photos, song texts, and an essay concerning the new arrangements, providing a basis for discussion about tradition and modernity in Newfoundland

 • short spoken commentary by collector Jesse Fudge

-To order a copy of It's Time for Another One, click here.
+To order your copy of It’s Time for Another One, click here.

 A comic song about the smuggling operations along the South Coast that gave rise to many stories.
 Although this is a comic song, real life experiences for smugglers were often dangerous.

-This ballad is based on a true story of a ship that went adrift in the harbour.
+This ballad is based on the true story of a ship that went adrift in the harbour.
 It was originally composed by Blanche Pink for a concert in Ramea.

-Also known as “Kate’s Big Shirt” or “The Shirt” or “Kate and Tom”, this is a bawdy song about illicit sex.
+Also known as “Kate’s Big Shirt,” “The Shirt,” or “Kate and Tom,” this is a bawdy song about illicit sex.

 photo courtesy of Spencer Crewe